RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

    | (1) The first ``cd`` command puts you in a directory where your ssh keys are.
    | (2) The ``sftp`` command makes a secure connection to the CRSP server.
-   | (3) The sftp's ``put`` command copies your public ssh key from your laptop to the CRSP server.
+   | (3) The sftp's ``put`` command copies the public ssh key :tt:`panteter-uci.rsa.pub`
+   |     from your laptop to the CRSP server (your ssh key  name will be different).
    | (4) the sftp's ``ls`` command output must have :tt:`add` listed.
 Additional files
-     as shown above may be present if you have previously used ssh and added keys.
+   |     as shown above may be present if you have previously used ssh and added keys.
    | (5) The sftp's ``quit`` command  stops sftp session.
    | (6) The last ``cd`` command puts you in your home area on your laptop.